Please note: Spring ephemeral.

 Leaves: There are usually 2 big 1′ wide leaves per plant.
 They resemble a pinwheel.
 They have 5-9 lobes and the stem attaches to the center of the wheel.

-Food Uses: The fruit is edible when it turns yellow in August.
+Food Uses: All parts of the plant are toxic, except the fruit when it turns yellow.
+The fruit is edible when it turns yellow in August.
 It is best cooked.
 Recipes include preserves made with syrup and ginger; and a drink made with the pulp of the fruit, Maderia and sugar.
-The roots, seeds, leaves and stem are toxic and should be avoided.

 Other Names: Mandrake